robinrob/rsmithio/_posts/2018-08-17-podcasts-for-geeks.md

 Frequency: weekly.
 If your brain runs a little faster than normal or even to the point of ADHD,   this podcast will become your bible and I believe is useful for anybody serious about making the most out of their day!

 ### [This Week In Science](https://www.twis.org/)
 Frequency: weekly.
-This would have made my favorite podcast solely for its incredibly catchy and original intro, but the episodes are also top-quality, humourous, consistent at once a week and has long episodes (1.5-2 hours).
+This would have made my favourite podcast solely for its incredibly catchy and original intro, but the episodes are also top-quality, humorous, consistent at once a week and has long episodes (1.5-2 hours).

 ### [Planetary Radio: Space Exploration, Astronomy and Science](http://www.planetary.org/multimedia/planetary-radio/)
 Frequency: weekly.
 This is also one of the most well-delivered podcasts I listen to, so it makes this list.
 Also at 823 episodes it has to be an inexhaustible resource.